swapnil1987/github-intro/README.md

 - [ ] You have a GitHub account and remember your login
 - [ ] Git is configured with your name and email
 - [ ] Jupyter is installed (`jupyter --version` works)
-- [ ] RISE is installed (slideshow icon appears in Jupyter toolbar)
+- [ ] RISE is installed (slideshow icon appears in Jupyter toolbar, this is optional)
 - [ ] You have a text editor installed
 - [ ] You can open a terminal/command prompt

----

-## Troubleshooting

-### "git is not recognized as a command"
-- Windows: Restart your terminal, or use Git Bash specifically
-- Mac/Linux: Reinstall Git and restart terminal

-### "jupyter: command not found"
-- Make sure Python/Anaconda is in your PATH
-- Try: `python -m jupyter notebook`

-### RISE slideshow button not appearing
-- Make sure you're in a notebook (not JupyterLab by default)
-- Try: `jupyter nbextension enable rise --py --sys-prefix`

-### Need help?
-Contact the instructor before the workshop if you encounter issues.

 ---